huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 check over and make sure you have the correct options set
 ```

-After your gns3client VM has been created we need to apply a

-DNS PART TBA

 ## VM 2 - gns3server / Ansible

 We will now create the second of the 2 VM's that will be used for this lab